Tuesday, 20 April 2010

 This morning he excelled himself.
 Flitting elegantly from project to project it was a wonder to watch.

-Jam tart making, after making his own (very rustic) pastry, mixing hallucinogenic sounds in his recording room, shovelling gravel in the drive and piecing together text for the hothouse B&B.
+Jam tart making, after constructing his own (very rustic) pastry, mixing hallucinogenic sounds in his recording room, shovelling gravel in the drive and piecing together French text for the Hothouse Bed and Breakfast site.

 Meanwhile in his head, many other projects are no doubt budding.
 Hazarding a guess I would say: how to find the money to buy a new mega-super electric piano he has been salivating about.